gooseberry/smoke/docs/games/hexen.md

         cd ~/git/smoke/playbooks && ansible-playbook hexen.yml

-!!!
-Note
+## Playing Game

-    Once installed, you will find the following shortcuts in the *Linux apps* folder of the Launcher:
+Once installed, you can play this game by clicking the game icon on the ChromeOS Launcher.
+The following icons are created by this installer in the *Linux apps* folder of the Launcher listed as

 * Hexen: Beyond Heretic
 * GZDoom

 !!!
 Danger "Message of appreciation"